IHKodifier/ETG-Planning/input_prompts/1 App_ Idea_ input_prompt.md

 - The ECAT and MCAT are also briefly called as entry tests or entry test exams.
 - These entry tests are an exam based on  Multiple Choice Questions (MCQs).

 This app will help them prepare  and practice Multiple Choice Questions (MCQs)  for the exam.
-Such exams are conducted once every year so candidates have a 1 shot at this exam to score enough to secure a seat in their colleges/disciplines of interest else they will hasve to wait one full year to re appear. hence they need to put up their best performance. for ECAT and MCAT, the questions are taken from a fixed question bank of nearly  10,000 question  The questions appearing on the exam can have slight variations from the ones in the original question bank, flipping the known and unknown variable or slifghtly changing the variable values just to confuse the student or test his grasp on the topoc.
+Such exams are conducted once every year so candidates have a 1 shot at this exam to score enough to secure a seat in their colleges/disciplines of interest else they will hasve to wait one full year to re appear. hence they need to put up their best performance. for ECAT and MCAT, the questions are taken from a fixed question bank of nearly  10,000 question  The questions appearing on the exam can have slight variations from the ones in the original question bank, flipping the known and unknown variable or slifghtly changing the variable values just to confuse the student or test his grasp on the topic.

 The target audience of the app can be 7th or 8th graders preparing for CCAT.
 In which case, the question bank is not clearly defined, but the topics covered are generally the same.
-The target audience can also be graduate students who are preparing for a competitive exam for a job in civil services of the country in which they opt for certain subjects that they have studied in their undergrad programs.

 # Definitions
 First of all let me standardize the terminilogy to be used across the board.
 - **Sprint Exam** is called SE for brevity.
 Multiple choice question is called MCQ for brevity..
 - Simulated Real Exam is called SRE for brevity.
-- The  **Actual Real Deal Exam (ARDE)** is the real world real deal exam that the user are  preparing for... through our app.Some well known Examples of ARDE include SAT, GRE, GMAT, TOEFL.
+- The  **Actual Real Deal Exam (ARDE)** is the real world real deal exam that the user are  preparing for... through our app.Some well known Examples of ARDE include SAT, GRE, GMAT.
 The Pakistani Engineering College/Medical College  Admission test are also an ARDE.
 This exam is taken, governed and marked by other entities.
 It requires proper exam reservations, paying exam fees, selecting dates and test centres, showing up at the test centre on the test  date , taking the exam and then waiting for results. our app has no control over ARDE.
 Our SREs however mimic the exact exam structure of corresponding  ARDE in terms of
  - number of questions on the exam.
  - marking scheme (e.g. negative marking)